Business Law Practices

 LLC’s have been popular among real estate investors due to the level of flexibility in structuring management and capital contributions made by the members.
 Nonetheless, LLC’s have gained wide acceptance among other areas of business.

-Our experienced attorneys and tax consultants can discuss whether establishing an LLC will prove to be a wise investment for your business needs.
+Our experienced tax consultants can discuss whether establishing an LLC will prove to be a wise investment for your business needs.

 A sole proprietor is an individual person who operates a business in his or her own name or under an assumed name.
 The person’s own social security number serves as the tax identification number of the business and, consequently, the individual simply reports the business’ income on his or her personal return.
 The sole proprietor pays quarterly estimated taxes, as opposed to filing more complicated payroll tax returns and withholding periodic taxes from money earned.